 Following the Covid pandemic church services are less regular.
 Every 1st Wednesday of the month at 2pm.
 We are now having Sunday Services most Sundays at 10.30.
 Please check our website.
 We have wheelchair access and hearing loop in some rooms.
 Children attend worship occasionally; no special provisions are made.
 West Thorpe has a large car park, adequate for most occasions and a direct bus link from York centre to Acomb (number 4 service).

 Film Club meets once a month, usually on the fourth Wednesday of the month.
 The film starts at 1.30 pm, and people are welcome to arrive from 1 pm.

 Craft and Chat

-This is a social group that meets on Monday mornings during term-time, from 10-11.30.
+This is a social group that meets on Friday mornings during term-time, from 9.30 – 11am.
+All ages welcome.
 Feel free to bring your own craft activity, to join in with what we are doing that week, or just come along for a cuppa and a chat!

 Methodism in Dringhouses

 Methodism was introduced into Dringhouses in 1816 and a chapel was built on the corner of Slingsby Grove and Tadcaster Road in 1834.
 This was used until 1890 when a larger building, known as Dringhouses Chapel was opened on the same site.
 The last service was held there in 1954, when the building was put up for sale.

 The present Church building was erected on West Thorpe and cost approximately £14,000.
 The new site was about half a mile from the former Chapel and on the west side of the railway in the centre of the newly built Dringhouses council estate.
 It was opened on 17th July 1954 by Mr. James Lofthouse, one of the loyal Methodists from the old Chapel.
 At that time the houses around the Church were full of young families and in the early days more than 200 children came regularly to Sunday School.